Two or more blood samples drawn from separate venipuncture sites, typically from different veins in your arms

 Because sepsis means that the bacteria or fungi have spread throughout the body, an affected person may experience many different symptoms of illness.
 As the immune system works to fight the infection, it produces many factors to kill the bacteria or fungi that can also make a person feel sick.
 Septicemia can cause a fall in blood pressure (shock), a rapid heart rate, and a decrease in blood flow to the brain, heart, and kidneys.
 It can also affect blood clotting factors, leading to disseminated intravascular coagulation (DIC), which can cause generalized bleeding.
 Bacteria in the blood may also spread to the joints and cause septic arthritis.

 Rapid tests are available that can detect several different types of bacteria that are commonly known to cause infections of the blood.
-These tests are used in follow up to positive blood cultures to quickly identify the bacteria that are present.
 They can identify types such as methicillin-resistant Staphylcoccus aureus (MRSA), which is typically difficult to treat, and gram negative rods such as E. coli that live in the gastrointestinal tract.
 Rapid identification can facilitate treatment with appropriate antibiotics.

-Why do the blood culture results take so long?
+Why can blood culture results take so long?

-Why did my doctor order more blood cultures after the initial cultures were drawn?
+My doctor ordered more blood cultures after the initial cultures were drawn.
+Why?